WordPress/gutenberg/docs/how-to-guides/block-tutorial/extending-the-query-loop-block.md

 ### Making your custom query work on the editor side

 To finish up our custom variation, we might want the editor to react to changes in our custom query and display an appropriate preview accordingly.
-This is not required for a functioning block, but it enhables a fully integrated user experience for the consumers of your block.
+This is not required for a functioning block, but it enables a fully integrated user experience for the consumers of your block.

 The Query Loop block fetches its posts to show the preview using the [WordPress REST API](https://developer.wordpress.org/rest-api/).
 Any extra parameter added to the `query` object will be passed as a query argument to the API.
 This means that these extra parameters should be either supported by the REST API, or be handled by custom filters such as the [`rest_{$this->post_type}_query`](https://developer.wordpress.org/reference/hooks/rest_this-post_type_query/) filter which allows you to hook into any API request for your custom post type.
 Like so: